wridgers/wst/README.md

 `wst` can act as both a client and a server.

     $ wst
+    Version: 0.2.0
-    Usage: wst MODE
+    Usage: wst MODE [arguments]

     Modes:
-      server HOST PORT  - a server that broadcasts stdin to connected clients client URL        - a client that prints messages to stdout (default)
+      server HOST PORT      A server that broadcasts stdin to connected clients client URL            A client that prints messages to stdout (default) version               Show version

-As a **server** `wst` will transmit lines received on stdin to connected clients.

-    ( while :; do date && sleep 1; done) | wst server localhost 1234
+      help                  Show help

+    Run 'wst MODE help' for more information on a mode.

 As a **client** `wst` will print received messages as a line to stdout.
 The `client` mode argument is optional.

-    wst client ws://localhost:1234
+    wst client ws://localhost:9000
-    wst ws://host:port
+    wst ws://localhost:9000

+As a **server** `wst` will transmit lines received on stdin to connected clients.

+    ( while :; do date && sleep 1; done) | wst server localhost 9000

 ## Licence